 - These bagels are packed with flavor - the sweet and delicious cinnamon and raisin combo is a classic!

-- Less than 30 minutes of prep.
-Most of the time making this recipe is rise time (it's still a same-day recipe); there are actually less than 30 minutes of prep to make these bagels.
+- This recipe takes less than 30 minutes of hands-on time.
+Most of the time making this recipe is rise time.

 - You can easily modify this recipe to use active sourdough starter instead of sourdough discard if you'd rather.